-What are microservices
+What are microservices?

 A microservice is not a layer within a monolithic application.
 It is a self-contained piece of business functionality with clear interfaces, and may implement a layered architecture.
-Micro-services lends itself to a continuous delivery software development process.
-A change to a small part of the application only requires rebuilding and redeploying only one or a small number of services.
-It’s common for micro-services architectures to be adopted for cloud-native applications, serverless computing, and applications using lightweight container deployment.
+Microservices lend themselves to a continuous delivery software development process.
+A change to a small part of the application requires rebuilding and redeploying only one or a small number of services.
+It’s common for microservices architectures to be adopted for cloud-native applications, serverless computing, and applications using lightweight container deployment.

-What are the Benefits of implementing Microservices?
+Benefits of implementing microservices

 - Microservices can improve an architecture’s scalability.

-- As more and more enterprises embrace the cloud, Microservices are a great way to get there.
+- As more and more enterprises embrace the cloud, microservices are a great way to get there.